The Role of a Change Agent: Characteristics, Types, Skills (2023)

 The change owner should use the output from MoSCoW analysis to tailor their influencing strategy according to the ‘must haves’.

-Whether large or small, every organizational change requires one or more change agents.
+Whether large or small, every organizational change requires one or more change agents to facilitate the project.
 A change agent, external or internal, has the skill set to guide and facilitate the change effort and set your organization up for success.

 Schedule a personalized demo with our experts to know how Whatfix can be your partner in change.